risk-first/website/menagerie/Complexity-Risk.md

  - **Cells** - such as blood cells, nerve cells, skin cells in the [Human Body](https://en.wikipedia.org/wiki/List_of_distinct_cell_types_in_the_adult_human_body).
  - **Organs** - like hearts livers, brains etc.
  - **Organisms** - like you and me.

+The great complexity-reducing mechanism of modularization is that _you only have to consider your local environment_.
+Elements of the program that are "far away" in the hierarchy can be relied on not to affect you.
+Again, this is not the case in the first graph.
+This is somewhat akin to the **Principal Of Locality**:

+> "Spatial locality refers to the use of data elements within relatively close storage locations." - [Locality Of Reference, _Wikipedia](https://en.wikipedia.org/wiki/Locality_of_reference)

 ## Cyclomatic Complexity